When it comes to landscaping and keeping your grass in top form, a great way to approach it is to think like a golf course greenskeeper.

 When Should I Aerate?

 Remove all the weeds from your lawn before aeration.
-Otherwise, aeration can spread the weed pores.
+Otherwise, aeration can spread weed seeds.